5. Your circumstances change

 Your situation may change if your income is more than £50,000 and you move in or split up with someone who’s getting Child Benefit.

 You’ll have to pay the tax charge if your income is more than £50,000 and higher than your new partner’s income.
 Your partner pays it if their income is higher.

-The tax charge applies from the date you move in together to either the date you permanently separate or the Child Benefit stops - eg because the child is too old to qualify for it.
+The tax charge applies from the date you move in together to either the date you permanently separate or the Child Benefit stops - for example because the child is too old to qualify for it.

-Short periods apart don’t count as separation, eg a hospital stay or working away from home.
+Short periods apart don’t count as separation, for example a hospital stay or working away from home.